thinkUXca/jekyll-now/_posts/2017-06-16-The-Best-Free-Survye_Tools.md

 ## Summary ##

 By no means does this cover all of the survey tools with free plans that are out there.
-In fact, (it barely scratches the surface)[http://www.capterra.com/survey-software/].
+In fact, [it barely scratches the surface](http://www.capterra.com/survey-software/).
 We reviewed some of the most common tools, and stopped when we found one that was acceptable for our current purposes.
 We're currently using Google Forms for our user surveys, and should the time arise where we want to improve on Google Forms' flat and uninspiring visual design, we will likely look more deeply at paid plans for SurveyGizmo and SurveyMonkey.

 Hope this helps, and happy surveying!